 There is an inkling of surrender and coyness in Paravati’s face, isn’t it?
 Do you see it?

-Darasuram Airavateswara temple is replete with micro carvings.
-These carvings measure between 1-2 inch in height but are articulated in a detailed fashion that seems to be a trademark of the skilled Chola sculptures.
+Apart from idols, life-size sculptures, and carved pillars, Darasuram Airavateswara temple is also replete with micro carvings.
+These carvings measure between 1-2 inches in height but are articulated in a detailed fashion that seems to be a trademark of the skilled Chola sculptures.

 The priest showed us these and said, “Observe the tails of these two cows which are oriented differently, the family of Shiva-Parvati seated, the dancing Ganesha and the standing postures of the other two deities.
 These sculptures are not more than an inch in height but have got artistic detailing!”.And, indeed it is an astounding effort to bring out the expressions on these hard granites, give life and details in such fine proportions!

-As we reached just a few hours before the closing time at dusk, we missed admiring many more of these wonderful micro carvings and sculptures.
+As we reached just a few hours before the closing time at dusk, we missed admiring and understanding many more of these wonderful micro carvings and sculptures.

-Reach the temple early and spend at least 2-3 hours to be able to cover a maximum.
-Also, I would advice going in the daytime to appreciate the detailing on every sculpture, pillar and to be concise the work on every stone here at the Airavateswara temple.
+- Reach the temple early and spend at least 2-3 hours to be able to cover a maximum.
+Also, I would advice visiting the Darasuram temple during the daytime, if possible on a sunny day, to appreciate the detailing on every sculpture, pillar, and to appreciate the work on every stone here at the Airavateswarar temple.

-There are carvings from the ‘Skandapuranam’ on the pillars of the Mookahmandapam.
-I have mentioned this in Part-1.
+- There are carvings from the ‘Skandapuranam’ on the pillars of the Mookahmandapam.

 Where is Darasuram